Standard number: DS-20

 |Payment Card Information Attestation of Compliance||Merchant Services||Required annually from a Qualified Security Assessor (QSA) (or be listed as a Level 1 provider on VISA website)|

-- Disaster Recovery Planning for Information Systems and Services
+- Disaster Recovery Planning and Data Backup for Information Systems and Services (DS-12)

 Third party vendors are required to report suspected security incidents to U-M, as well as meet all incident-related regulatory requirements based on the type of data involved.
 They must notify the university of a breach that potentially affects U-M data by following the timetable in Information Security Incident Reporting (SPG 601.25).